tadas-subonis/dev-tasubo-com-blog/_posts/2020-09-02-functional-programming-for-data-scientists.md

 Then, when the time comes, `reduce` will call our supplied function to accumulate the stream of values into a single value (it will get _reduced_).
-For developer who know their [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming), it is the same as a [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern).
+For developers who know their [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming), it is the same as a [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern).

 We can use the same idea in our functions as well.
 For example, let's say we are writing a